 Ph.D.
 Thesis proposal: Required coursework should be completed by the end of the third year.
 During the fourth year a Ph.D. candidate should present a thesis proposal first to his or her thesis committee and then to the CNBC and Statistics community.
 The student will have two joint advisors, one from Statistics and the other a CNBC faculty member from outside of Statistics.
 A thesis committee will be formed and should be composed of at least four members, one of whom is an external member (typically from outside CMU and Pitt); two must be PNC training faculty; two must be Statistics faculty; and at least one CMU or Pitt member must be from a discipline outside of statistics.
 The thesis committee is subject to approval by the PNC training faculty and the Department of Statistics faculty.

 The thesis proposal should include: a succinct summary of the proposed research problem; the significance of the proposed research; a review of relevant literature relating to the problem; a review of the candidate’s work leading up to the thesis, including preliminary results; a clear statement of remaining research; and a tentative schedule for completing the work.
+The proposal should be limited to 15 pages, plus references, figures, or online appendices.
 It should also conform to the stylistic requirements for thesis proposals in the Department of Statistics.
 As in the Department of Statistics, the thesis committee must offer its preliminary approval of the proposal following a meeting that is open to other faculty.
 The student then arranges to present the proposal publicly, so that CNBC and Statistics faculty and other community members can attend.
 Formal approval is conferred by the Statistics faculty and the PNC training faculty.

 Ph.D.
 Thesis Defense: Normally, the dissertation is completed during the student’s fifth year.
 The student should set up a pre-defense meeting with their committee members six months prior to their defense.
 The final defense is a public presentation, in accordance with the College and University requirements for the Ph.D.
 It is the candidate’s responsibility to ensure that the College and University’s guidelines are followed for publicity of the defense and the availability of the thesis document at least two weeks prior to the defense.
 Note that the defense must be held at least 21 days before the date the degree is awarded.